Merge a Logo with an Image using ControlNet

 What is ControlNet?

-ControlNet is a deep learning model that helps in controlling the image generation of Stable Diffusion models.
-For example, with the help of ControlNet, we can use a pose of a person and use it generate different types of images with each image having someone in the same pose.
+For example, with the help of ControlNet, we can use a pose of a person and use it generate different types of images, we can have a cartoon character or a superhero in the same pose.

 In addition to using pose, we can also use other properties of an image in ControlNet to control image generation, such as the depth of the objects, edges in the image, or segmenting the image into different objects.